 Myth 5: There are Plenty of Designer Pieces in Thrift Shops

-Your chances of getting vintage designer pieces are higher when you go to the thrift stores that are far from the main road and those that are not easily accessible.
-You also have chances of scoring designer pieces in huge thrift stores.
-Why?
-Shops that are not easily accessible are sometimes out of the radar of resellers.
-And humongous thrift shops will easily overwhelm buyers including resellers that’s why sometimes, you’ll still find a designer piece tucked away in those hard to reach areas.
+Your chances of getting vintage designer pieces are higher when you go to thrift stores that are far from the main road and those that are not easily accessible.

-Myth 7: It’s Hard to Shop in Thrift Shops because It’s not Organize
+Myth 7: It’s Hard to Shop in Thrift Shops because It’s not Organized

 Do you also enjoy shopping at thrift stores?
 Have you found some designer pieces or some unique and awesome vintage clothes?
 Feel free to share your thoughts in the comment section below.